session-replay-tools/tcpcopy/README.md

-    --pcap-send                 send packets at the data link layer instead of the IP layer --with-pfring=PATH          set path to PF_RING library sources --set-protocol-module=PATH  set tcpcopy to work for an external protocol module --single                    if intercept is configured with "--single" option, so does tcpcopy
+    --pcap-send                 send packets at the data link layer instead of the IP layer --with-pfring=PATH          set path to PF_RING library sources --set-protocol-module=PATH  set tcpcopy to work for an external protocol module --single                    if intercept and tcpcopy are both configured with "--single" option, only one tcpcopy works together with intercept, and better performance is achieved.
     --with-debug                compile tcpcopy with debug support (saved in a log file)

 ##Running TCPCopy
-Assume *tcpcopy* with "./configure" is configured and *intercept* with "configure" is configured.
+Assume *tcpcopy* and *intercept* are both configured with "./configure".

 ###1) On the target server which runs server applications:
       Set route commands appropriately to route response packets to the assistant server